victorze-vba/Database/readme.md

+# Database

+Simplifies database management.

 ## Create tables

+Add the following references to the project (Add using *Tools->References* from the VB menu):
+- Microsoft ActiveX Data Objects 2.8 Library.
+- Microsoft Scripting Runtime.

 By default the Access file must be located in the same folder as the Excel file and must be called db.accdb